 Leadership Vacuum describes a situation where employees are in danger of experiencing a lack of systematic feedback and targeted facilitation of personal and professional skills that was traditionally provided by their “superiors”.

 This vacuum built up gradually but at one point we became aware of a change in feedback culture that could potentially do harm, not only to each and everyone’s individual progress but, in the long run, also to the company, for the above mentioned reasons.
 We had to do something about it.

-As Tim knew he was not the only one worthy and able of giving valuable feedback, we tried building an active, mututal feedback culture to make up for missing back-channelling as found in traditional organizations.
-In the beginning I indicated that company culture is changing and while workers are more independent, they also need to develop all new skills — partly assuming responsibilities that were once a boss-thing belongs to these skills.
+As Tim knew he was not the only one worthy and able to give valuable feedback, we tried building an active, mutual feedback culture to make up for missing back-channeling as found in traditional organizations.
+In the beginning, I indicated that company culture is changing and while workers are more independent, they also need to develop all new skills — partly assuming responsibilities that were once a boss-thing belongs to these skills.
 So we clearly communicated the following:

 The task of facilitating progress in each and every coworker is in the hands of each and every coworker.

-As with thousands of other companies, we are a mix of some experienced seniors and quite a few juniors, most of which are developers but also a bunch of designers, a small sales team, an even smaller marketing team, a couple of students.
-And all of us with lots of interests, proficiency and more or less on-the-job-experience.
+As with thousands of other companies, we are a mix of some experienced seniors and quite a few juniors, most of whom are developers but also a bunch of designers, a small sales team, an even smaller marketing team, and a couple of students.
+All of us with lots of interests, proficiency, and more or less on-the-job-experience.
 Plus — most importantly — very different personal traits and experiences that shape our characters and abilities to cope with different situations.
 A pool of knowledge and advice that’s waiting to be tapped.

 Why not go for a tandem model to let knowledge and advice flow?
 That’s how we started our internal mentoring program.